Semiparametric Modeling and Analysis for Longitudinal Network Data: Generalized Semiparametric One-Step Estimator

 \item[(c)] Repeat (a) and (b) until convergence.
 The resulting values, denoted as $(\check{Z}, \check{\alpha})$, are used as the initial estimator in the proposed one-step estimator. \end{itemize}

 \end{itemize}

-In Theorem \ref{thm:initialerror}, we establish an {elementwise} error bound of $(\check Z,\check\alpha)$ obtained through the proposed initialization algorithm above. \begin{theorem} Assume Condition \ref{cond:truvalueregularity}.
+In Theorem \ref{thm:initialerror}, we establish an {elementwise} error bound of $(\check Z,\check\alpha)$ obtained through the proposed initialization algorithm above. \begin{theorem} Assume Conditions \ref{cond:truvalueregularity} and \ref{cond:tuning}.
 For any constant $s>0$, there exists a constant $C_s>0$ such that when $n /\log^{k+3}(T)$ is sufficiently large,

 \end{theorem}

 Theorem \ref{thm:initialerror} implies that with high probability, the initial estimator $(\check Z,\check\alpha )$ satisfy Condition \ref{cond_elem_init} with $\epsilon = 2$.